 Esther (b.
 1986 in Detroit, MI) is a tenure-track Assistant Professor of Design Studies at UW-Madison's School of Human Ecology (SoHE).
 Her primary affiliation is with the Design Studies Dept, and her secondary affiliation is with the Civil Society and Community Studies Department at SoHE.
 Esther is also a member of the Wisconsin RISE Initiative and the Global Human Ecology Network.
 In this capacity, she focuses on conducting research, advising graduate students, and teaching in the Design, Innovation, and Society (DIS) program.

-Esther was a leading, independent Design Researcher for ten years, where she led projects that applied co-design practices to urban planning, policy-making, and digital service delivery processes.
-This scope of work encompassed cross-disciplinary, inter-disciplinary, and trans-disciplinary initiatives at the city, state, and federal levels.
-Selected collaborators include the [Executive] Office of Public Engagement under the Obama Administration, New Jersey (state) Office of Innovation under Governor Phil Murphy, Vera Institute of Justice, and Bloomberg Philanthropies' What Works Cities + Results for America.
+This work builds upon Esther’s work as an independent Design Researcher for ten years, where she led projects that applied co-design practices to urban planning, policy-making, and digital service delivery processes.
+This scope of work encompassed cross-disciplinary, inter-disciplinary, and trans-disciplinary initiatives at the city, state, congressional, and federal levels.

 Esther's previous academic appointments include NYU Wagner Graduate School of Public Service, NYU Tandon School of Engineering, Pratt Institute, School of Visual Art, and Art Center College of Design.